singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

    ![ws name.](media/exd5.png)

 1. Under **Advanced Properties**, provide the following information:

   - **Computer OU**: Enter the Active Directory Organizational Unit where the server VMs are to be located.
 For example, OU=RootOrgName,DC=DomainComponent,DC=eng, and so on.
 The entries must be comma-separated with no spaces in between.

   - **Run Once Script** (optional): You can enter the full executable path of a script that you want run after system preparation completes.

-  - **Do you have a Windows Server License:** Select **Yes** and check the check box below to verify that you have Windows licenses with active Software Assurance or have an active Windows Server subscription, in order to use Azure Hybrid Benefit to save compute costs.
+  - **Do you have a Windows Server License:** Slide **Enable** and check the check box below to verify that you have Windows licenses with active Software Assurance or have an active Windows Server subscription, in order to use Azure Hybrid Benefit to save compute costs.

 For more information about these settings, see **Exercise 3.2: Explore RD Session Host Power Management**.

 2. In the lower right corner, click **Next**.